What Are The 6 Factors Of Academic Achievement?

 2. Accuracy & Alignment

 Accurately unpacking the standard–-not oversimplifying it, nor making it more complex than it has to be.
-Making sense of what the standard says, and understanding exactly what the student needs to know and be able to do to get there.
+Making sense of what the standard says, and understanding exactly what the student needs to know and be able to do to demonstrate mastery.

 Accurately acknowledging the rigor of the standard–accurately, which means what it says, not what you think it should be.
 The standards describe a minimal level of proficiency–feel free to push students above and beyond, but not until they’ve mastered the language described in the standard.